FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_IMPLEMENTATION_GUIDE.md

         return f"""Here's what I'm hearing:

 You're chasing {feelings}.
-You want experiences that stick—not in your camera roll, but in your body.
+You want experiences that stick-not in your camera roll, but in your body.
 The kind of moments you replay when you need to remember what alive feels like.

 What you DON'T want: {avoids}.
 No performance.
 No rushing.
 Just presence.

-I already have some ideas forming—experiences that match what you're seeking.
+I already have some ideas forming-experiences that match what you're seeking.

 Does this feel right, or am I missing something?"""